leodr/flutter_tasks/README.md

 ---

-This Flutter is a rough clone of a version of the Google Tasks application.
+This Flutter app is a rough clone of an earlier version of the Google Tasks application.

-And I know it all lives in one file that is way too long, but it is just a demo for fun.
-I don't write code like that in production :wink:.
+And I know it all lives in one file that is way too long, but this is just a demo.

 <br>